zzhack-stack/zzhack/README.md

 - [ ] 404 page
 - [ ] About page
 - [ ] Links page
-- [x] Delete logic of map_posts
-- [ ] Auth system (users can modified post includes delete, create and update using token)

 ## How to start dev server
 SSR is a experimental feature of Yew. you need to build both client bundle and server source code when the source code was changed.